Quickstart: View enterprise applications

 In this quickstart, you learn how to use the Azure Active Directory Admin Center to search for and view the enterprise applications that are already configured in your Azure Active Directory (Azure AD) tenant.

-- To view more applications, select Load more at the bottom of the list.
-Depending on the number of applications in your tenant, it might be easier to search for a particular application, instead of scrolling through the list.
+To view more applications, select Load more at the bottom of the list.
+If there are many applications in your tenant, it might be easier to search for a particular application instead of scrolling through the list.

 Select viewing options

-You can view the applications by Application Type, Application Status, and Application visibility.
+- You can view the applications by Application Type, Application Status, and Application visibility.
 These three options are the default filters.

 - Enterprise Applications shows non-Microsoft applications.